Omar-Safwat/datasciencecoursera/Course 3 project/README.md

 angle()| Angle between to vectors.

-In addition, in an attempt to produce a tidy data, the following variables were added:
+In addition, the following variables were added to produce a tidy data table:

 Variable | Description
 ---------|------------
 subjects | Values from 1 to 30 to identify the subject carrying out the experiment.